Founder, Chairman Emeritus

 Greg Corbin is the Executive Managing Director of Besen & Associates, a full service commercial real estate firm which specializes in investment sales, retail leasing, financing, and management.
 The firm has annual sales reaching over $1 billion, and currently manages over 2,300 residential units, 200 stores, and 700,000 Sq.
 Ft. of commercial and office space.

-In addition to leading The Corbin Group, Mr. Corbin is responsible for growing firm-wide revenue through company branding and marketing initiatives, recruitment and training, and oversight of the investment sales division.
+In addition to leading The Corbin Group, Greg is responsible for growing firm-wide revenue through company branding and marketing initiatives, recruitment and training, and oversight of the investment sales division.

-Prior to joining Besen & Associates, Greg Corbin was a Director of Sales at Massey Knakal Realty Services.
-Before that, Mr. Corbin was a Principal and the Chief Operating Officer of KCL Trading, a subsidiary of E*Trade Financial, where he ran a floor of over 40 traders.
+Prior to joining Besen & Associates, Greg was a Director of Sales at Massey Knakal Realty Services.
+Before that, he was a Principal and the Chief Operating Officer of KCL Trading, a subsidiary of E*Trade Financial, where he ran a floor of over 40 traders.

-Mr. Corbin is the Executive Co-Chairman of the YJP Real Estate Division, Vice President of the Give To Give Foundation, a Co-Founder of the non-profit Fuel For Truth, and a member of ICSC and The Real Estate Board of New York (REBNY).
+Greg is the Executive Co-Chairman of the YJP Real Estate Division, Vice President of the Give To Give Foundation and a member of ICSC and The Real Estate Board of New York (REBNY).

 For the past six years Ron has lead Fuel For Truth’s Boot Camp program by presenting the facts and history behind the Middle East conflict and creation of the Jewish State.